adamsoliev/bearblog/intro-sql/blogpost.md

 ```
 This returns genre totals per branch, a branch subtotal (with `genre` set to `NULL`), and a final grand total.

-`CUBE` is syntactic sugar for running a specific type of `GROUPING SETS`, where you enumerate every combination of the listed columns.
+`CUBE` is syntactic sugar for running another type of `GROUPING SETS`, where you enumerate every combination of the listed columns.
 ```sql
 ...
 GROUP BY